 - A portable knife that fits in your pocket.

 - American made if that matters to you.

 - The blades are quite sharp and pointed.

-- Can be difficult to open.
+- It can be difficult to open.

 The Buyer’s Guide for Best Whittling Knife for Child

 We also need to consider its storage.
 A lot of knife accidents occur when the knife is not in use.
-Getting a knife that has a sheaf to store it away when it is not being used is important.
+Getting a knife that has a sheaf to store it away when it is not being used is essential.